omniscale/imposm3/docs/tutorial.rst

 To read an extract::

-  imposm3 import -mapping mapping.yml -read germany.osm.pbf
+  imposm import -mapping mapping.yml -read germany.osm.pbf

 Cache files
 ~~~~~~~~~~~

-Imposm stores the cache files in `/tmp/imposm3`.
+Imposm stores the cache files in `/tmp/imposm`.
 You can change that path with ``-cachedir``.
 Imposm can merge multiple OSM files into the same cache (e.g. when combining multiple extracts) with the ``-appendcache`` option or it can overwrite existing caches with ``-overwritecache``.
 Imposm will fail to ``-read`` if it finds existing cache files and if you don't specify either ``-appendcache`` or ``-overwritecache``.

 Make sure that you have enough disk space for storing these cache files.
 The underlying LevelDB library will crash if it runs out of free space.
 2-3 times the size of the PBF file is a good estimate for the cache size, even with -diff mode.